The Seljuk Han of Anatolia

 The most outstanding example of Seljuk military architecture is the Kizil Kule (“Red Tower”) castle on the hill above Alanya, built in 1226 by Alaeddin Keykubad I. It extends down to the sea and encloses a naval dockyard and arsenal guarded by a 33 m. high octagonal tower of red stone and brick.
 Other military constructions include the city walls and fortifications of Alanya, Konya, and Sivas, as well as the sea walls at Sinop.

-The urban plan of a Seljuk city comprised an administrative sector, which included a inner castle or palace, a commercial district which included bazaars, markets, and squares, as well as residential neighborhoods.
-The city comprised one large Ulu mosque and numerous neighborhood mosques.
+The urban plan of the Seljuk city comprised an administrative sector, which included a inner castle or palace, a commercial district which included bazaars, markets, and squares, as well as residential neighborhoods.
+The city was doted with one large Ulu mosque and numerous neighborhood mosques.
 Urban constructions comprised covered and open markets, houses, gardens, streets with conduits for water and sewage, public water fountains, pools, and public baths.
 The more important cites (Konya, Kayseri and Sivas) were surrounded by walls with entry gates.

 There is no remaining example of a typical Seljuk house, but the plan probably comprised rooms opening onto a courtyard.
 A late Seljuk summer pavilion, the Haydar Bey Kiosk in Kayseri, can give some indication as to the layout of a Seljuk house.